jeffreypaul15/Sunpy3D/proposal.md

 - Get started on working with the code documentation of the existing code.
 I have already gotten started on writing the docstrings and examples for plotting here.
 - Begin with the setting up of documentation via Sphinx and gain information regarding the types of testing that are required.
-- I shall also begin work on setting up the project for packaging.
+- Gain insight on the level of `PfssPy` extension to 3D.

 #### Week 2

-- From here I should have a general idea of what to proceed with in terms of extension of the various 2D plotting functionalities into 3D from SunPy.
+- From here, I shall focus on the extension of the various 2D plotting functionalities into 3D from SunPy.
 - I have extended `draw_quadrangle` from SunPy's `GenericMap` to 3D as I had worked on implementing this in 2D for SunPy itself.
-This method is implemented in accordance with the existing code and can be produced by `plotter.plot_quadrangle(m)`.

 ![draw_quadrangle.png](https://github.com/jeffreypaul15/SunPy3D/blob/master/screenshots/draw_quadrangle.png?raw=true)

-- Having understood the testing methodology that is required by now, I shall begin work on implementing the required unit tests for the existing code and I shall give importance to set up the package infrastructure as well in terms of making the new and existing code modular.
+- As `PyVista` has no existing figure testing methodology, I shall perform figure testing by loading the 3D plot in 2D through `matplotlib` and then running `Pytest-mpl` to perform figure comparisons.

 #### Week 3

 - First few days of this week shall go into implementing the tox environment with the set up of PyTest and Tox for unit testing.
-- As `PyVista` has no existing figure testing methodology, I shall perform figure testing by loading the 3D plot in 2D through `matplotlib` and then running `Pytest-mpl` to perform figure comparisons.
+- I shall also dedicate some time to research more on the 3D figure testing methodlogy.
-- Next, I shall begin work on structuring the appropriate classes for the package as plots from SunPy as well as PfssPy have to be recreated in 3D and this would require writing new code for the appropriate 2D transformations in 3D.
-Some of the extra functionality would have to be vectored into the new package.
+- Next, I shall work on structuring the appropriate classes for the package as plots from SunPy as well as PfssPy.
+- The new classes have to be recreated for 3D and this would require vectoring existing code into the new package.
 - I shall begin work on setting up CircleCI for this project, the configuration files would have to be set up accordingly with Tox and `pytest-mpl`.

 #### Week 4

-- Based on the requirements of the extending 2D plotting functionality to 3D, I shall continue working with adding the existing methods of SunPy's `GenericMap` to 3D and ensure that these extensions are done appropriately with careful comparison from the 2D plots and appropriate tests.
+- Continue working towards adding the existing methods of SunPy's `GenericMap` to 3D.
+- Ensuring the extensions are done appropriately with careful comparison from the 2D plots and appropriate tests.
-- These plots mainly involve extending functionality from `matplotlib` classes and converting the coordinates to the required units via `SkyCoord` and then converting the appropriate coordinate frame for displaying.
-- More research shall be done in terms of grid plotting with `WCS axes` in 3D and also research on `clip_interval` of for `vmin/vmax` set-up of the required 3D plots.
+- Research on grid plotting with `WCS axes` in 3D and also research on `clip_interval` of for `vmin/vmax` set-up of the required 3D plots.
+- Implementation the plotting coordinates of various `Astropy` units and also drawing of `Great Arc` and `heliographic longitude and latitude lines` in 3D.
+- Recreate `ArrayAnimator` as `gifs` with `PyVista`

 #### Week 5

-- This entire week I shall ensure that the above listed deliverables from week 1-4 are correctly set up and all of the examples of the newly implemented 3D plots are set up with a gallery to be displayed in the documentation with the appropriate `cpos` argument set when displaying the 3D plot which is rendered in 2D for the example listing.
+- This entire week I shall ensure that the above listed deliverables from week 1-4 are correctly set up.
+- Continue working on the extension `ArrayAnimator` to `3D gifs`.

-* All of the written tests up till now are accurate and ensure proper testing of the plots and other methods.
+- All the written tests up till now are accurate and ensure proper testing of the plots and other methods.

-* Ensuring the docstrings of the existing and implemented functions are properly set up for Sphinx's autodoc.
+- Ensuring the docstrings of the existing and implemented functions are properly set up for Sphinx's autodoc.

-* CircleCI and the tox environment set up should have begun and would continue to set it up according to requirements.
+- CircleCI and the tox environment set up should have begun and would continue to set it up according to requirements.

 ___